nowitis/pattern/README.md

 will talk to the app over a serial port, virtual or real.
 There is a separate section below which explains running in QEMU.

-## Building the client app
+### Building the client app
-We advise to build the client app for your machine using host tools: see the above section for requirements.
+We advise to build the client app for your machine using host tools: see the above section for host tools requirements.

 To build the client app: